eonarheim/git-presentation/outline.md

 We will cover:

+How is git different than tfs?
+Git workflow - master is the stable branch
+Pull requests and why they rock

 Git basics
 * commits
 * push/pull/clone
 * merging
 * branches
+* ignoring files
 Git workflow
 Advanced Git topics
 * Rebasing